pvs043/cMDTBuildLab/README.md

 ```

 #### cMDTBuildDirectory
-cMDTDirectory is a DscResource that enables management of folder structures with lifecycle management for MDT.
+cMDTBuildDirectory is a DscResource that enables management of folder structures with lifecycle management for MDT.
 These folders can be managed from a pull server according to Desired State Configuration principles.

 Available parameters:
 * <b>[Ensure]</b> - Present/Absent